lraj22/ssc/README.md

-# ssc
+# The School Schedule Clock

-The School Schedule Clock: Tracking Bells, Breaks, and Beyond!
+More details coming soon!